Updated on 9 May, 2022

-Load your bike with the acquired goodies and make the short biking ride to the Museumplein where you’ll find the famous iAmsterdam sign, as well as the biggest museums.
+Load your bike with the acquired goodies and make the short biking ride to the Museumplein where you will find the city’s biggest museums.
 You will find the Van Gogh Museum at Museumplein 6 and the majestic Rijksmuseum (truly impossible to miss) at Museumstraat 1.
 Keep in mind that the Iamsterdam letters have been removed!

 13-14.
 Visit the Van Gogh and Rijksmuseum